← All posts

 The principle hasn't changed: garbage in, garbage out.
 But the consequences have amplified because AI systems compound data quality issues faster and at larger scale than human processes ever did.

 Clean CRM data isn't just about accurate reports anymore — it's about whether your AI investments produce ROI or expensive noise.
+Organizations deploying generative AI on CRM data that is demonstrably incomplete are compounding their data quality problems at machine speed.
+Before investing in any AI-powered revenue tool, run the audit first.

 The bottom line